OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-29-developer-position-bordeaux.md

 title: Full-time developer position opening at Université de Bordeaux for Fall 2015
 ---

-This is an announcement for a full-time developer ([Ingénieur de Recherche](http://fr.wikipedia.org/wiki/Ing%C3%A9nieur_de_recherche)) position opening at Université de Bordeaux, working on open source software engineering for computational mathematics.
+This is an announcement for several full-time developer ([Ingénieur de Recherche](http://fr.wikipedia.org/wiki/Ing%C3%A9nieur_de_recherche)) position opening at Université de Bordeaux, working on open source software engineering for computational mathematics.